phinchik/R10/README.md

 - cd to R10
 - npm install

+## IMPORTANT NOTES

+- For Android: Make sure to install Android Studio and phone Emulator.
+- For iOS: Make sure Xcode and React Navite Debugger(for debugging and Dev tools) are installed

 ## TO RUN IN IOS

 - react-native run-ios --simulator="(whatever iphone you want e.g(iPhone SE, X, 8, 8s))"

+## TO RUN THE DEBUGGER IN IOS

+- Command + D then click the Debug JS Remotely

 ## TO RUN IN ANDROID

 - react-native run-android

-## IMPORTANT NOTES

-- For Android: Make sure to install Android Studio and phone Emulator.
-- For iOS: Make sure Xcode and React Navite Debugger(for debugging and Dev tools) are installed

 ## AUTHOR